-We only saw Grizzly bears in Banff National Park, (Lake Louise area and Bow Lake surroundings).
+We only saw grizzly bears in Banff National Park (the Lake Louise area and Bow Lake surroundings).

-We can also watch Black bears at the Canadian Rockies.
+We can also see black bears in the Canadian Rockies.
 They are the most abundant bear species on the planet.
-Despite the name, black bears can have fur from tan to dark black, but you shouldn’t get confused with Grizzly bears.
+Despite the name, black bears can have fur that varies from tan to dark black, but you shouldn’t confuse them with grizzly bears.
 Although the black bear is usually much smaller (550 pounds max) than the grizzly bear, size should not be used to determine the species of bear.

 Black bears are also omnivorous, although they rarely hunt large prey.
 They mostly feed on insects, fish, and plants.
-However, they are not harmless for that reason.
-There are also attacks of black bears on humans, some even mortal.
-These attacks usually occur when a female with small cubs is surprised, being in most cases defensive attacks instead of predatory attacks.
+However, their omnivorous diet can make them dangerous.
+Black bears can attack humans, sometimes even with deadly results.
+These attacks usually occur when a female with small cubs is surprised, meaning most attacks are defensive attacks instead of predatory ones.

-Like Grizzlies, it’s better to see this species through the safety of our car.
+Like grizzlies, it’s better to see this species from the safety of our car.

-WHERE TO WATCH BLACK BEARS IN THE CANADIAN ROCKIES
+WHERE TO SEE BLACK BEARS IN THE CANADIAN ROCKIES

-Black bears are quite abundant in all the Canadian Rockies so you will see them easily; especially in Jasper National Park, as they prefer green meadows than high mountains.
+Black bears are quite abundant throughout the Canadian Rockies, so you will be able to see them easily, especially in Jasper National Park, as they prefer green meadows to high mountains.

-We could see Black bears in the area of Pyramid Lake, Maligne Road, and Miette Hot Springs.
+We saw black bears in the Pyramid Lake, Maligne Road, and Miette Hot Springs areas.

-Black bears are more active before and after sunset, so the best way to find them is by driving roads such as the Icefields Parkway or Maligne Road before the sun goes down.
+Black bears are most active before and after sunset, so the best way to find them is by driving down roads such as the Icefields Parkway or Maligne Road before the sun goes down.

-In this article, we tell you how to differentiate Grizzly bears from Black bears and how to avoid encounters and how to survive a bear attack.
+In this article, we tell you how to differentiate grizzly bears from black bears and, most importantly, how to avoid encounters and survive a bear attack.

-Following the list of animals to see in the Canadian Rockies, the moose is one of my favorites.
-And you can not imagine how big this animal is until you can see one with your own eyes.
+Considering the list of animals to see in the Canadian Rockies, the moose is one of my favorites.
+You can’t imagine how big this animal is until you see one with your own eyes.

 They can be as tall as 80 inches, not counting the antlers that can measure up to 130 inches from one end to the other.
-These antlers grow in the adult males during the summer, and when fall arrives, they lose them.
-If you travel to the Canadian Rockies in the spring, as we did, it is possible that adult males still have short antlers.
+These antlers grow on the adult males during the summer, and when fall arrives, they lose them.
+If you travel to the Canadian Rockies in the spring, as we did, it’s possible that you’ll still see adult males with short antlers.

 Despite their peaceful and harmless appearance, the National Park rangers warned us that moose are more dangerous than any other animal in the Canadian Rockies, even bears.

-Having an encounter with a female (cow) with her calves will probably end up on a sudden attack.
-Unlike other cervids that we will find, moose are rarely frightened, but if they feel intimidated they will not hesitate to charge and taking into account that they can weigh up to 1000 pounds, they can be very dangerous.
-Like the other wildlife of the Canadian Rockies that we have already mentioned, the best way to observe this species is from the safety of our car.
+An encounter with a female (cow) with her calves will probably end with a sudden attack.
+Unlike other cervids, moose are rarely frightened, but if they feel intimidated they will not hesitate to charge and considering that they can weigh up to 1,000 pounds, they can be very dangerous.
+Like the other wildlife of the Canadian Rockies that we have already mentioned, the best way to observe this species is from the safety of your car.

-WHERE TO WATCH MOOSE IN THE CANADIAN ROCKIES
+WHERE TO SEE MOOSE IN THE CANADIAN ROCKIES

-The best place to view moose in the Canadian Rockies is in humid and marshy areas, for example in the Jasper National Park, as it is the most remote and wild of the parks.
+The best place to view moose in the Canadian Rockies is in humid and marshy areas, as, for example, in Jasper National Park, as it is the most remote and wild of the parks.